How Does Your Dental Health Affect You?

 A person with poor dental hygiene suffers from tooth loss.
 This leads to loss of memory in the person leading to dementia.

 Schedule an appointment with Marine Hills Dentistry to know about the status of your dental health.
 Head over to 1500 S Dash Point Rd, Federal Way, WA 98003.
-Contact us at (253) 839-2800 or visit our website for booking an appointment with us.
+Contact us at (253) 839-2800 or visit our website for booking an appointment with Dentist in Federal Way, WA.